NativeScript/NativeScript/tools/notes/CONTRIBUTING.md

 ## <a name="bugs"></a> Reporting Bugs

-1. Always update to the most recent master release; the bug may already be resolved.
+1. Always update to the most recent [release](https://github.com/NativeScript/NativeScript/releases); the bug may already be resolved.
 2. Search for similar issues in the issues list for this repo; it may already be an identified problem.
 3. If this is a bug or problem that is clear, simple, and is unlikely to require any discussion -- it is OK to open an issue on GitHub with a reproduction of the bug including workflows and screenshots.
 If possible, submit a Pull Request with a failing test, entire application or module.
 If you'd rather take matters into your own hands, fix the bug yourself (jump down to the [Submitting a PR](#pr) section).